falaelcom/raw-profiler/README.md

 - **Profiling hit point** - a location in the application code where some profiling begins, marked by a `__pfbegin()` call.

 - **Profiling key** - a key to identify a specific profiling hit, usually dynamically generated when a profiling hit occurs.
-Stats such as min, average and max execution times are collected per profiling key.
+Stats such as min, average and max execution times are calculated per profiling key.
 Profiling keys are recommended to be specific enough to reflect the intention of the code being profiled, while staying generic enough to aggregate enough data for statistics.
 As an example, under the `"CRUD"` bucket (see below for the definition of "bucket"), possible profiler keys could be the strings `"READ user [_id]"` or
 `"CREATE patient [name,email,ssn,password]"`.
 The key `"CREATE patient [name,email,ssn,password]"` will aggregate all create db ops for the `patient` collection with record schema containing the fields `name`, `email`, `ssn`, `password`, regardless of the specific field values.
 On the other hand, a key incorporating specific field values, e.g.
 `"CREATE patient [John,john@email.com,0011394075,MySeCrEt1]"` would be hit only once or twice during the whole application life time and won't provide any usable statistical data.
-Profiling key amount is set to increase during application's uptime.
+Profiling key count is set to increase during application's uptime.

 - **Profiling bucket** - a collection of profiling keys, which enables profiling and logging management granularity; a single profiling bucket usually corresponds to a single profiling hit point or several closely related profiling hit points in the code, for Ex. `"CRUD"`, `"REST"`, `"RPC"`, `"VerySpecificSuspiciousLoop"`.
 A profiling bucket is identified by